Morneau's proposal affecting passive investment income draws backlash

-Opposition is quickly growing to proposed federal tax changes, as lawyers, accountants and a major lobby group are warning that profitable private corporations of all sizes stand to be negatively affected by new taxes on their investment portfolios.
+Opposition is quickly growing to proposed federal tax changes, as lawyers, accountants and major lobby groups are warning that profitable private corporations of all sizes stand to be negatively affected by new taxes on their investment portfolios.

 Finance Minister Bill Morneau released proposals this week to close loopholes that are increasingly in use by high-income Canadians to lower their tax bills through the use of private corporations.
 The measure that grabbed the most attention was draft legislation to prevent professionals, such as doctors, from “sprinkling” income to their spouses and adult children in lower tax brackets.